-26.3.1 TRIGGER WHEN R52 LOOPS TO 0
+26.3.1 TRIGGER ON R52=0

-The GATE ARRAY sends an interrupt request when R52 reaches 51 and loops to 0.
+The GATE ARRAY sends an interrupt request when R52=0.

 - If the interrupts were authorized at the time of the request, then the interrupt takes place and bit 5 of R52 is set to 0 (which is not very useful because it was already equal to 0). - If interrupts are not authorized, the counter continues to increment, but the interrupt remains armed (the GATE ARRAY then maintains its INT signal).
 When the interrupt is enabled (via Z80A EI instruction) then: - An interrupt occurs after the instruction following the EI.
 A HALT following an EI in this circumstance will be considered as 1 NOP. - Bit 5 of counter R52 is reset to 0 at the "real" end of this instruction.
 If bit 5 of the counter had reached 1 (R52>=32), then this is equal to "removing" 32 rows from the current counter.